aa57c/Deep_Learning_Experiments/Experiment2/README.md

 This folder contains Jupyter notebooks for Experiment 2, covering:

 - Part A: Transfer learning with a custom topology on CIFAR100 & Tiny-ImageNet.
-- Part A (Analysis): Visualization of results for Custom, ResNet, and VGG models.
+- Part A (Analysis): Visualization of results for Custom, ResNet, and VGG models using datasets CIFAR10, CIFAR100, & Tiny-ImageNet
 - Part B: Semantic segmentation using HuggingFace SegFormer on ADE20k toy dataset.